parallaxinc/parallaxinc.github.io/README.md

 Categorize your application:

     type: tools

+Use more than one category with the pipe character (`"|"`):

+    type tools|libraries

+Links are automatically added to the top of every page. `Code` and `Releases` point to the main repository and GitHub Releases page for a project.
+An `Issues` link is added if the project uses GitHub Issues.

-You can also add custom links at the top:
+You can also add custom links:

     links:
         Docs: /docs/propellermanager/html
         Some Other Thing: www.google.com

 Put it all together:

     image: icons/logo.png
-    type: tools
+    type: tools|libraries

     links:
         Docs: /docs/propellermanager/html